NSzolnoki/CVEPoisonKnowledgebase/README.md

 # CVEPoisonKnowledgebase

-The collection of poisoned code snippets that officially identified with a CVE identifier
+The collection of poisoned code snippets that are officially identified with a CVE identifier.

 ## Content of this repository
 * Vulnerable code snippets
-* Metadata for the vulnerable code snippet
+* Metadata for the vulnerable code snippets

-### Vulnerable code snippet
+### Vulnerable code snippets
-We have them in spearate folders per source and per language, for example at `CWE-mitre\C` you can find the vulnerable codes found in C langauges at source `CWE-mitre` like this:
+We have them in separate folders, organized by source and programming language.
+For example, at `CWE-mitre\C`, you can find the vulnerable code snippets in C language from the source `CWE-mitre`.
+An example of such code is where we only have a single line that has been removed:
 ```
 -pwd = getpwnam(getlogin());if (isTrustedGroup(pwd->pw_gid)) {allow();} else {deny();}
 ```